Richard E. Cross: Career at AMC

+Cross was confident in late 1964, during the launch of more powerful and luxurious 1965 models, that the company had sufficient volume "to stay anchored in this market" and continue to grow.
+He pointed out that AMC could now "buy raw materials and components as cheaply as our competitors ... and conduct the national advertising and sales efforts necessary to compete."
+However, Cross acknowledged limits because AMC's resources are much smaller than those of its competitors explaining “Our product philosophy doesn’t envision our being the style leader ...
+Public tastes have been fickle, and we can’t afford to be stuck with any multimillion-dollar mistakes.
+Our job is to give the American consumer a fine, balanced product.
+If we made a big mistake, it might be fatal."

-However, AMC's total national automobile market share declined from just over 5% to a "meager 3.71 percent ... the future of the smallest American car manufactures looked bleak."
+However, AMC's total national automobile market share declined from just over 5% to a "meager 3.71 percent ... the future of the smallest American car manufacturers looked bleak."
 As 1966 began, four top managers began working to steer the automaker from disaster.
 By spring, the automotive press and stockholders were concerned about the future of the firm and held Cross as Chairman of the Board "on the firing line" and also felt that others in AMC's management team "were out of touch with the car market."
 Cross launched an aggressive plan to find a merger partner or a buyout to continue operations.
 The automaker even contacted the U.S. Department of Justice about possible antitrust law implications with possible deals with firms that included Chrysler, Kaiser-Jeep, International Harvester, White Motor, BorgWarner, General Electric, as well as Sears, Roebuck.
 However, during January 1966 Robert B. Evans purchased 220,000 shares of AMC making him the largest single shareholder.
 By March 1966, Evans gained a seat on the board of directors.
 Evans was known for fixing companies in trouble and leading them into the future.

 Evans publicly supported the leadership of Cross and Abernethy.
 In June 1966, Cross was forced to step down from the CEO post and was replaced by Evans.
 Cross became chairman of AMC's executive committee and could devote more time to his practice of law in Detroit, Michigan.

+Legacy

+Cross served as a board member of more than twenty companies over the years.
 He died in his home in Rochester Hills, Michigan, on 31 August 1996.
+He has one son and three daughters.